omnistrate/ctl/mkdocs/docs/omnistrate-ctl_service-plan_list-versions.md

 ## omnistrate-ctl service-plan list-versions

-List service plan versions for your service
+List service plan versions for your services

 ### Synopsis

-This command helps you list service plan versions for your service.
+This command helps you list service plan versions for your services.
 You can filter for specific service plan versions by using the filter flag.

 ```